cloudmesh/client/docs/source/commands/command_templates.rst

 History
 ----------------------------------------------------------------------

-.. todo:: reintroduce the history command
+The manual page of the history command can be found at:
+`register <../man/man.html#history>`_

 Not yet completed.
-As we may want to ruan multiple commands we also provide a history that can be invoked from cloudmesh to show which cloudmesh commands have been issued in the past.
+As we may want to run multiple commands we also provide a history that can be invoked from cloudmesh to show which cloudmesh commands have been issued in the past.
 This allows a more easy review of past activities::